What is circuit training?

 CIRCUIT TRAINING DEFINED

-A circuit usually consists of 6 to 10 exercises which together cover a wide area: upper half, lower half, or full body.
+A circuit usually consists of 4 to 10 exercises which together cover a wide area: upper body, lower body, or full body.
 Exercises are usually performed for at least 10 reps, and, unlike with giant sets, they may be selected to maximize the aerobic effect.
 So, compound lifts, like squats, are superior to isolation lifts, like leg extensions.
-And some exercises in a circuit, like burpees or battle ropes, may be done mostly to elevate your heartrate.
+And some exercises in a circuit, like burpees or battle ropes, may be done mostly to elevate your heart rate.

 circuit training